luxfi/cli/cmd/commands.md

---cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -f, --fuji                testnet           operate on fuji (alias to testnet -h, --help                help for increaseBalance
+--cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -f, --testnet                testnet           operate on testnet (alias to testnet -h, --help                help for increaseBalance
--k, --key string          select the key to use [fuji/devnet deploy only] --l1 string               name of L1 (to increase balance of bootstrap validators only) -l, --local               operate on a local network -m, --mainnet             operate on mainnet
+-k, --key string          select the key to use [testnet/devnet deploy only] --l1 string               name of L1 (to increase balance of bootstrap validators only) -l, --local               operate on a local network -m, --mainnet             operate on mainnet
 --node-id string          node ID of the validator
--t, --testnet             fuji           operate on testnet (alias to fuji) --validation-id string    validationIDStr of the validator --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR")
+-t, --testnet             testnet           operate on testnet (alias to testnet) --validation-id string    validationIDStr of the validator --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR")